CommUNext: Deep Learning-Based Cross-Band and Multi-Directional Signal Prediction: Data-Driven Framework

-To address blocked regions, the \textbf{Seg} extension incorporates an additional structured prior.
-The NLoS mask $\mathbf{M}_\text{NLoS}$ is appended as an input channel, and a segmentation branch outputs $\widehat{\mathbf{M}}_\text{NLoS}$, which indicates communication-available NLoS pixels.
-This structured prior reduces prediction uncertainty in shadowed areas by constraining the feasible support of $\mathcal{Y}$.
+To better handle blocked regions, Full CommUNext incorporates a segmentation branch that integrates a structured prior based on environmental geometry.
+The NLoS mask $\mathbf{M}_{\mathrm{NLoS}}$ is appended as an additional input channel, while an auxiliary segmentation branch predicts $\widehat{\mathbf{M}}_{\mathrm{NLoS}}$ to identify communication-available NLoS regions.
+By jointly learning SS reconstruction and NLoS segmentation, the model constrains the feasible support of $\mathbf{Y}$, reducing prediction uncertainty and improving robustness in shadowed areas.